 /leaderboard will display the top 8 users in the server.
 You can filter the results by all time, the past year, the past month, the past week, or the current day.

-To view your most recent currency events you can use the /log command.
+/log command will allow you to view your most recent currency events.
 If you have administrator permission there is an optional member parameter that will allow you to view the logs of other members.

 /profile will display your total currency, messages sent, and passive currency.
 If you have administrator permission there is an optional member parameter that will allow you to view another member’s profile.